puppetlabs/puppet-docs/source/guides/faq.markdown

 You may also wish to see [Troubleshooting](./troubleshooting.html) or [Techniques](/guides/techniques) for additional assorted information about specific technical items.

+TODO: fix header levels, delete section on competitors, ask Markus about hyphens and bugs 5268 and 902, mention the public repos,

 General
 -------

+## What is Puppet?

+Puppet is an open-source next-generation server automation tool.
+It is composed of a declarative language for expressing system configuration, a client and server for distributing it, and a library for realizing the configuration.

+The primary design goal of Puppet is that it have an expressive enough language backed by a powerful enough library that you can write your own server automation applications in just a few lines of code.
+Puppet's deep extensibility and open source license lets you add functionality as needed and share your innovations with others.

+To learn more about the capabilities of Puppet, start at the [main Puppet documentation](../).

 ## What license is Puppet released under?